Previews

 option allows you to customize the redirected URL that should handle the preview request.
 This can be useful if you have implemented a non-standard URL structure.
 For instance, if the permalink for your posts is /%category%/%postname%/

-you could create a /src/pages/[category]/[...path.js]
+you could create a /app/[category]/[...path]/page.tsx

 route to handle single post.
-However, once you do that the previewHandler

 import { getPostTerms } from '@headstartwp/core';

-import { previewHandler } from '@headstartwp/next';
+import { previewRouteHandler } from '@headstartwp/next/app';

-export default async function handler(req, res) {
+export async function GET(request: NextRequest) {

-return previewHandler(req, res, {
+return previewRouteHandler(request, {

 const { type, id, slug } = post;